library(demografr)

 ⚠️⚠️⚠️

 Let’s return to our first example.
-However, this time, imagine that we don’t really know which of the three following phylogenetic relationships is the one that captures the features of our data best, perhaps with different sources of evidence being consistent with each one of them so we want to consider all three in our modeling (as always, this is purely a toy example).
+However, this time, imagine that we don’t really know which of the three following phylogenetic relationships is the one that captures the features of our data best, perhaps with different sources of evidence being consistent with each one of them so we want to consider all three in our modeling (as always, this is supposed to be a hypothetical example for demonstration purposes).
 These models differ both in terms of tree topology of the population relationships as well as in the gene flow, and we want to perform model selection.

-For completeness, here is again our observed data which was, in reality, generated by a hidden evolutionary process we’re trying to understand by running ABC:
+For completeness, here is again our observed data which was, in reality, generated by a hidden evolutionary process whose parameters we’re trying to infer by doing ABC:

 1. Nucleotide diversity in each population: